 Nadah El Shazly is an Egyptian singer and composer living and working in Cairo.

 Starting out singing Misfits covers in a local punk band, then moving onto producing her own electronic tracks and making a name for herself in Cairo’s underground scene, Nadah El Shazly’s backstory is not that unusual.
-Her debut album on the other hand, is an entirely unexpected story.
+Her debut album, released on Nawa Records in November 2017, on the other hand, is an entirely unexpected story.

 Two years in the making, Ahwar (Arabic for marshlands) is an otherworldly record, not unlike an abstract mythological story-tale.
 Opening with the mangled and filtered vocals of the album’s lead track Afqid Adh-Dhakira (I Lose Memory) like an alien dream, the drones of a bowed double bass lead us into a drum groove that lays the groundwork for El Shazly’s sultry and captivating presence, singing: "(I am) coming, from a time far away.
 Going, escaping.
 Alone in the wilderness".